 Change from one formula to another

 - can look as if some solids are undigested.
 This is because your baby’s digestive system is still developing.
+It’s usually normal.

-This is when the poo is hard and dry, and looks like marbles.
-This kind of poo is difficult for your baby to push out, which can be upsetting for her.
-If this continues or you spot any blood in the poo, speak with your doctor or child and family health nurse.
+Constipation is when the poo is hard and dry, and looks like little marbles or pebbles.
+This kind of poo is difficult for your baby to push out, which can be upsetting for him.
+If this continues or you see any blood in the poo, speak with your GP or child and family health nurse.